 How long do prerolls last?

-If you keep your prerolls in their airtight containers and a cool, dark place, then your prerolls should last anywhere from 6 to 12 months
+If you keep your prerolls in their airtight containers in a cool, dark place, they should last 6 to 12 months.

 How long it takes to smoke a preroll depends on the size, filling, rolling paper used, and your own rate of consumption.